 5. Clean the ports, but be careful

 Use caution when physically cleaning gadgets like phones, computers and TVs.
 For example, never pour or spray water onto any of these devices.
-You can wipe away most dirt and debris pretty easily with a dry cloth.
+You can easily wipe away most dirt and debris with a dry cloth.

-When you’re dealing with incredibly stubborn smudges, try some wipes specifically designed for electronics.
+When dealing with stubborn smudges, try some wipes specifically designed for electronics.
 These have helped Kim in the past:

 It sounds complicated … and it is.
 Save yourself some trouble and use a professional phone cleaning kit, like this: